schwalle/kicktipp-betbot/README.md

 kicktipp-betbot
 ===============

-A tool to palce bets on www.kicktipp.de automatically
+A tool to place bets on www.kicktipp.de automatically

 kicktipp-betbot is a python based command-line tool that will place bets on www.kicktipp.de for you.